aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 ### Live Data

-To query live data for GHO, there are several view contracts which can give summaraized information of markets, incentives, and gho data respectively:
+To query live data for GHO, there are several view contracts which can give summarized information of markets, incentives, and gho data respectively:

 - UiPoolDataProvider: Queries for all market and user data
 - UiIncentiveDataProvider: QUeries for all available and user claimable incentives